forbes.com | June 1, 2018

-In computing, the terms AI and ML pop up frequently in any discussion of big data and analytics, with some people erroneously using the terms as if they were interchangeable.
+In computing, the terms artificial intelligence and machine learning pop up frequently in any discussion of big data and analytics, with some people erroneously using the terms as if they were interchangeable.

 To use an animal analogy, AI and ML look alike as much as a horse resembles a zebra, but that’s where the similarity ends.
 Artificial intelligence refers to the ability of machines to perform tasks that require intelligence.
 Machine learning is a subset of AI based on the concept that technology can enable computers to learn and adapt through experience.
 ML emulates human cognition by basing learning on experience and patterns.